wcolts2000/React-Sorting-Hat/README.md

 [ x ] - As a student stepping into the great hall at Hogwarts should be greeted with a message and I should be able to click a button that will initiate the sorting process.
 [ x ] - I should then be asked a sequence of 6 questions that will determine to which of the 4 Hogwarts Houses I should belong.
-[ ] - When sorted, I should receive a message about which house I now belong in, that will include a history of the house and some unique facts about what type of people belong in the house.
+[ x ] - When sorted, I should receive a message about which house I now belong in, that will include a history of the house and some unique facts about what type of people belong in the house.

-  [ ] - The message page should be decorated to follow the house colors and crest.
+  [ x ] - The message page should be decorated to follow the house colors and crest.
-  [ ] - As a part of this message I should also be informed of any Famous Wizards that have come any gone through my house.
+  [ x ] - As a part of this message I should also be informed of any Famous Wizards that have come any gone through my house.

-[ ] - Use [this guide](http://harrypotter.wikia.com/wiki/Hogwarts_Houses) to help craft your questions about the characteristics of each house.
+[ x ] - Use [this guide](http://harrypotter.wikia.com/wiki/Hogwarts_Houses) to help craft your questions about the characteristics of each house.
 [ ] - In the event of a tie, simply randomize and select a house from the two options.

 ### Stretch Problems